cwang360/multicore-cache/multicore_cache/README.md

 - trace file format? line by line wouldn't take into account simultaneous access
     - a separate trace for each core?
     - time, access type, address
-    - what if multiple cores request at same time?
-Need mutex lock for writes; assume this is already handled by OS...so one request at at time

 - Currently supports byte-sized read and writes.
 Default value (if not written to before) is 0.
 - Deal with bus widths smaller than line size
 ## Compile and run simulation